 If you have already followed our advice and information yet find your condensation problems still persist then Peter Cox has a fantastic range of eco-friendly and innovative air ventilation systems and anti condensation treatments designed to tackle the most stubborn cases of condensation and fill your home with fresh, clean and dry air.
 You can find out more about our range of professional services on our condensation solutions page.
 However, it should be noted that in a rented property we would be required to speak to the owner of the property before continuing with our condensation solutions.

 If you feel that your condensation issue is getting out of hand and you are a homeowner or landlord then our team are here to give you all the advice you need, take a look at our DIY condensation solutions, and if those free tactics do not work then we can arrange for one of our industry accredited surveyors to investigate the problem and potentially install a ventilation unit to solve your condensation problems.
-Simply give us a call on 0800 633 5712, or contact us online using the contact form below.
+Simply give us a call on 0800 633 5712, or click the button below to book a survey.

 In order to provide our professional opinion or services then we do require to speak to the owner of the property, so if you are currently renting then we would advise that you get in touch with your landlord or housing association and ask them to speak to us.